 4 Cloud Solutions for Small to Medium Sized Businesses

-As cloud solutions become better understood and utilized, cloud computing is no longer the domain of large organizations, and is beginning to be embraced by small to medium sized businesses throughout the world.
-The benefits of moving to the cloud are wide-ranging, from financial benefits to increased security, and recent developments mean the clouds has more to offer a business than originally thought.
+As cloud solutions become better understood and utilized, cloud computing is no longer the domain of large organizations and is beginning to be embraced by small to medium-sized businesses throughout the world.
+The benefits of moving to the cloud are wide-ranging, from financial benefits to increased security, and recent developments mean the clouds have more to offer a business than originally thought.
 At its basic level, cloud computing simply means a way of managing data and using applications online, however recent years have seen the development of many more cloud-based solutions (often known as “software as a service” or SaaS) that offer solutions for internal IT departments, human resources, accounting and everything in-between.

 For those who wish to keep their business local, cloud storage doesn’t need to be in Silicon Valley or on the other side of the world; there are excellent cloud-computing IT providers all over the country.
 For example in Boston, cloud computing consulting firms have achieved notable success in recent years.
 With the continued growth of this industry, a local provider such as iCorps Technologies can assist in the reevaluation of security policies and measures.